utdata/csvkit-nicar/README.md

 227.csv                   Mixed_Beverage_Layout.pdf
 ```

-This lists all the files in the folder, but perhaps in multiople columns.
+This lists all the files in the folder, but perhaps in multiple columns.
 There are five .csv files that start with numbers, one called counties.csv, a pdf and this README.md file.

-Many cli tools like `ls` this take an argument, or flag, that changes or extends the behaivor of the command.
+Many cli tools like `ls` take an argument, or flag, that changes or extends the behavior of the command.
 Try:

 `$ ls -l`